nwankwo-ikechi/testing123/README.md

 ## Purpose
 This file was created to practice:
 - Creating a new repository
+- Writing in Markdown using text editor
-- Adding new files
+- Adding new files into staging area from Git
-- Pushing changes to a GitHub repository
+- Pushing changes to current GitHub repository

 ## Future Directions
 - **Usage Instructions**: Provide clear steps on how to use your application.